Last Updated on

 But there is another belief, that is similar to the no sex before exercise.
 This belief is that ejaculating can lower testosterone in men.

 The idea is that the longer you abstain from sex, the higher your testosterone levels.

 Basically, if you take this belief to its logical conclusion Catholic Priests must have the highest testosterone levels on the planet.

-In the next section we will look at whether abstinence does affect testosterone levels, and we will answer the question of whether masturbation and testosterone levels are linked.
+In the next section, we will look at whether abstinence does affect testosterone levels.
+We will answer the question of whether masturbation and testosterone levels are linked.

 A study in 2001 looked into the effect that abstinence had on testosterone levels .

 The study found that abstaining from sex or masturbation for a period of three weeks led to a slight increase in testosterone levels.

 Other studies have found that abstaining for longer than this period can actually reduce testosterone levels though.